-The Bonds will be used to finance new projects of the Town (see "Authorization and Purpose of the Bonds" herein.
-The Bonds will be dated the date of delivery, and will mature in annual installments on August 1 in each of the years and in the principal amounts as set forth on the cover page hereof.
-Interest on the Bonds will be payable August 1, 2022 and semiannually thereafter on February 1 and August 1 in each year until maturity or earlier redemption.
-Interest on the Bonds will be calculated on the basis of a 360-day year of twelve 30-day months and will be payable to the registered owner as of the fifteenth day of January and July in each year, or the preceding day if the fifteenth day is not a business day.
+The Bonds will be used to finance certain capital projects of the Town (see "Authorization and Purpose of the Bonds" herein.)
+The Bonds will be dated the date of delivery, and will mature in annual installments on January 15 in each of the years and in the principal amounts as set forth on the cover page hereof.
+Interest on the Bonds will be payable July 15, 2024 and semiannually thereafter on January 15 and July 15 in each year until maturity or earlier redemption.
+Interest on the Bonds will be calculated on the basis of a 360-day year of twelve 30-day months and will be payable to the registered owner as of the close of the last business day in December and June in each year.

 The Bonds will be issued as fully registered bonds in denominations of \$5,000 or any integral multiple thereof.
-A book-entry system will be employed evidencing ownership of the Bonds with transfers of ownership effected on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants pursuant to rules and procedures established by DTC and its participants (See "Book-Entry Transfer System" herein).
-The Bonds will be payable at the principal office of U.S. Bank National Association, in Hartford, Connecticut.
+A book-entry system will be employed evidencing ownership of the Bonds with transfers of ownership effected on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants pursuant to rules and procedures established by DTC and its participants (See "Book-Entry-Only Transfer System" herein).
+The Bonds will be payable at the principal office of U.S. Bank Trust Company National Association, in Hartford, Connecticut.
 The legal opinion on the Bonds will be rendered by Robinson & Cole LLP, Bond Counsel, of Hartford, Connecticut.
-The Bonds shall NOT be designated by the Town as qualified tax-exempt obligations under the provisions of Section 265(b) of the Internal Revenue Code of 1986, as amended, for purposes of the deduction by financial institutions for interest expense allocable to the Bonds described herein.
-The Bonds ARE subject to redemption prior to maturity (see "Optional Redemption" herein).
+The Bonds shall not be designated by the Town as qualified tax-exempt obligations under the provisions of Section 265(b) of the Internal Revenue Code of 1986, as amended, for purposes of the deduction by financial institutions for interest expense allocable to the Bonds described herein.

+The Bonds are subject to redemption prior to maturity (see "Optional Redemption" herein).